The Office of the Governor of Hawaii has directed donors to the Hawaii Community Foundation.

 Hawaii TANF provides temporary assistance to financially needy families with children.
 It is designed to help low-income Hawaiian families become self-supporting.

-In order to qualify for TANF benefits, you must be responsible for a child under 19 years of age with a total gross income under 185% of the poverty level.
+In order to qualify for TANF benefits, you must be responsible for a child under 19 years of age.
 Pregnant women are also eligible during her 9-month pregnancy.

 As a condition of eligibility, all work-ready participants are required to participate in Hawaii’s First-To-Work Program (FTW) for a specified number of hours per week, unless otherwise exempt.